Hamlabs/ArcticTracker-docs/docs/commandref.rst

 **connect** <host> <port>
     Connect to internet server (like telnet).
 Use for testing/debugging.
 **fw-cert**
     Certificate for firmware update.
-Use only if you use a self-signed certificate **fw-url** [<url>]
+Use only if a self-signed certificate is used.
+**fw-url** [<url>]
-    URL for OTA firmware update
+    URL for OTA firmware update.
 **mdns**  <type>
-    Scan for MDNS services
+    Scan for MDNS services.
 **netmon** [on|off]
     Turn on telnet service for monitoring.
 If on You can connect the tracker to see received and sent packets.
 **netmon-port <port>